 As an educator who loves technology, I am a big fan of these journals!
 My students are using them as an end of the year review, but I am hoping to purchase another class set next year.
 I want us to work on them as we teach each and every letter.
 I know they will be a huge success because my students this year and begging to come in to work on them.

 An added bonus is being able to send the journal home over the summer for students to enjoy this interactive journal at home.
 Since the app is free, I am sure parents can download it their own phones or devices to let the learning come alive at their home too.
+What a fun way to use augmented reality at home!

 How to Purchase Journals Alive